aheschl1/tensors/README.md

 Still early stage in terms of ergonomics of use.

 The protocol includes asynchronous operations, which are transparently handled.
-When a long running operation which acts in place of its operations only, an Ack is returned immediately, and the user process can continue.
+When a long running operation which acts inplace of its operators only, an Ack is returned immediately, and the user process can continue.
 When a read is needed, there is a sync point.

 For example: